 - Visit the Nature Center

 - See what’s in the Living Swamps Exhibit

 - Experience the Pogo Possum mascot creation and creator, Walt Kelly

 - Try out the Snack Shack (Yes, a gator burger is on the menu)

 - Ride the Light Show Train (during Christmas holidays)

-Warm Springs downtown has over 60 little shops (including a cute, Lil ice cream parlor) in century-old buildings.
-We also enjoyed camping at FDR State Park, a trail ride with Roosevelt Stables, and a visit to Callaway Gardens, all of which are very close to downtown Warm Springs.
+Downtown Warm Springs has over 60 little shops in century-old buildings.
+We enjoyed one of our favorite Georgia vacations camping at FDR State Park, riding horse trails with Roosevelt Stables, and visiting Callaway Gardens.LODGING PRICES NEAR WARM SPRINGS, GEORGIA